aleron75/redlog/README.md

     redlog log 2018-03-14 0900-1130 1234 d "Fixed nasty bug"

+If the activity is not allowed in the project the given issue belongs to, an error message like the following will be shown:

+    Activity 'a' not allowed in Project 'team-2' (id: 325)

+Configure the allowed activities for given project in the `config.yml` file according to your Redmine settings.

+Unfortunately the APIs of the version of Redmine I'm using doesn't provide the activities allowed in a project, that would avoid the need of above mentioned configuration.

 ## Contributing
 Contributions are very welcome; refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for further details.

+## Changelog
+All notable changes to this project are documented in the [CHANGELOG](CHANGELOG.md) file.

 ## Licence
-This softwre is licensed under the **Open Software License version 3.0**.
+This software is licensed under the **Open Software License version 3.0**.
 Refer to [LICENSE.txt](LICENSE.txt) file for further details.